-Southwick resident sees dementor-like figure from “Harry Potter” while mowing lawn
+Southwick man sees dementor-like figure from “Harry Potter” while mowing lawn

 SOUTHWICK, Mass.
 (WWLP) – A Southwick resident said he saw what looks like dementors from “Harry Potter” on Thursday.

 Sean Zygarowski was mowing his yard when he saw the flying figure pictured below.
-He said it looks like a dementor from “Harry Potter” or “some sort of black ghost?”
+He said it looks like a dementor from “Harry Potter” or “some sort of black ghost.”

-In the book/movie “Harry Potter”, a dementor is a gliding dark creature feared by everyone.
+In the book/movie “Harry Potter,” a dementor is a gliding dark creature feared by everyone.
 They feed on happiness, feelings, and depression from anyone who gets close to them.
 They also have the power to consume a person’s soul with a kiss.

 Zygarowski added that the dark figure disappeared shortly after and “was pretty scary.”